chtrembl/azure-cloud/petstore/01-build-the-docker-images/README.md

 > 📝 Please Note, all Pet Store Service Data is currently persisted In Memory, no databases are used at the moment.

+Things you can now do now with this guide

+☑️ Building Docker Images locally

 ---
 ➡️ Next guide: [02 - Push the Docker Images to Azure Container Registry](../02-push-the-docker-images-to-acr/README.md)